rklaeser/inbound/docs/autonomy-classification-outcome.md

 # Lead Data Model: Autonomy + Classification + Outcome

+submission Returned and Stored
+{
+  leadName
+  Message:
+  Company:
+}

+botClassification Return and Stored
+{
+  confidence: float 0-1
+  classification: [quality, low-value, support, duplicate, irrelevant] }

+botGeneration Returned and Stored <--- just always do {
+  lowValueText: string
+  highValueText: string
+  timeStamp: date.time
+}

+botRollout $note will show data of botRollout values that were approved without reclassification using classification done classifications has 1
+{
+  rollOut: float 0-1
+  useBot: true
+}

+humanEdits : null $Note If human edits we add the newest version to the front (look up best data structure for adding to one and always being able to find the one.
+Don't keep classification in here or copy ai versions because that adds complications.)
+{
+  note: null | string $note can be used to give context on tone or word choices that caused a rewrite.
+ [
+  {
+  text: string
+  timestamp: date.time
+  }
+ ]
+}

+classification $Note this example shows a classification object that has been reclassified by a human and then sent.
+The status could be wip or done but since it has been sent it is done.
+{
+  status: done
+  note: null $note can be used to add context on a reclassification classifications[
+    {
+    who: human;
+    classification: low-quality;
+    timeStamp: date.time;
+    needsReview: false $Note if a human has reclassified it only needsReview if quality or low-value },
+    {
+    who: bot;
+    classification: high-quality;
+    timeStamp: date.time;
+    needsReview: true $Note if (confidence > threshold) needsReview = 1  else needsReview = 0
+    }
+  ]
+}
+outcome <-- no need for an outcome object, everything can be derived from classification object {
+  timeStamp
+  classification:
+  message:
+  editedBeforeSent: true | false $Note: depending on whether ther are multiple versions }

+Also add to Lead Detail page: Google, LinkedIn search company

 **Last Updated:** 2025-01-20
+if (confidence > threshold) = needs review(0)
+if (confidence <= threshold) = needs review(1)

+Add the newest classification to the classifications object

+Example:
+FakeCompany with good message classified as low-value FakeCompany with bad message classifed as spam

+Decision: so get rid of instructions that attempt to create special instructions.
+The AI will always take a swipe at classifiying and humans can always reclassify category companyOrAuthorNotFoundButQualityMessage, ____, Classify

 ---

 ## The Three Fields
+confidence and threshold = needs review needsReview yes, no, null
 ### 1. `autonomy` - WHO Made the Decision

 **Type:** `'review' | 'auto' | null`